-Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities for irregularly shaped areas on the Scotian Shelf and in the eastern Gulf of Maine that generally corresponded to topographic features such as banks and basins (Fig. 39).
-Their analysis has been updated by Petrie et al. (1996b).
+Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities for irregularly shaped areas on the Scotian Shelf and in the eastern Gulf of Maine that generally corresponded to topographic features such as banks and basins (Fig. 38).
+Their analysis has been updated by Petrie et al. (1996).
 We produced monthly mean conditions for 1996 at standard depths for selected areas (averaging any data within the month anywhere within these areas) and compared them to the long-term averages (1961-90).
 Unfortunately, data are not available for each month at each area and in some areas the monthly means are based upon only one profile.
-As a result the series are characterized by short period fluctuations or spikes superimposed upon long-period trends with amplitudes of $1-2^{\circ}$ C. The spikes represent noise and most often show little similarity between regions.
+As a result the series are characterized by short period fluctuations or spikes superimposed upon long-period trends with amplitudes of 1-2°C. The spikes represent noise and most often show little similarity between regions.
 Thus care again must be taken in interpreting these data and little weight given to any individual mean.
 The long period trends are similar from area to area, however.

-In a previous annual overview, Drinkwater (1995) examined long-term temperature time series for most of the areas on the Scotian Shelf and in the Gulf of Maine and identified several important features.
+In a previous analysis, Drinkwater (1995) examined long-term temperature time series for most of the areas on the Scotian Shelf and in the Gulf of Maine and identified several important features.
 First, the temperatures in the upper 30 m tended to vary greatly from month to month, due to the greater influence of atmospheric heating and cooling.
 Second, at intermediate depths of 50 m to approximately 150 m, temperatures had declined steadily from approximately the mid-1980s into the 1990s.
-On Lurcher Shoals off Yarmouth, on the offshore banks and in the northeastern Scotian Shelf, the temperature minimum in this period approached or matched the minimum observed during the very cold period of the 1960s.
+On Lurcher Shoals off Yarmouth, on the offshore banks and in the northeastern Scotian Shelf the temperature minimum in this period approached or matched the minimum observed during the very cold period of the 1960s.
 This cold water was traced through the Gulf of Maine from southern Nova Scotia, along the coast of Maine and into the western Gulf.
-Cooling occurred at approximately the same time at Station 27 off St. John's, Newfoundland, off southern Newfoundland on St. Pierre Bank (Colbourne, MS 1995) and in the CIL waters in the Gulf of St. Lawrence (Gilbert and Pettigrew, 1997).
+Cooling occurred at approximately the same time at Station 27 off St. John's, Newfoundland, off southern Newfoundland on St. Pierre Bank and in the cold intermediate layer (CIL) waters in the Gulf of St. Lawrence (Gilbert and Pettigrew 1997).
+Data in 1994 and 1995 indicated warming of the intermediate layers in the Gulf of Maine but a continuation of colder-than-normal water on most of the Scotian Shelf (Drinkwater et al. 1996).
+The third main feature was the presence of anomalously warm slope water off the shelf and in the deep basins such as Emerald on the Scotian Shelf and Georges in the Gulf of Maine.
+This warm deep water appeared to influence the intermediate depth waters above the basins as their anomalies were generally warmer than elsewhere on the shelves.